pyOpenSci/pyopensci.github.io/_posts/events/2024-08-09-pyopensci-fall-festival.md

 ---
 layout: single
 title: "pyOpenSci Fall Festival"
-excerpt: "We will be announcing an updated date and cost for the fall festival in early august.
-Please check back for more information."
+excerpt: "We will be announcing an updated date, along with logistics, speakers, workshop offerings, and associated costs for our 2024 Fall Festival in early August.
+Please check back later for more information."
 author:
 event:
   start_date: "2024-11-05"